-Mobile commerce, aka M-commerce, is on a rise with a lot of significant M-commerce trends thanks to the popularity of smartphones and tablets.
+Mobile commerce, also known as M-commerce, is on a rise with a lot of significant M-commerce trends thanks to the popularity of smartphones and tablets.
 In fact, e-commerce traffic from those small screen devices has been surpassing desktop traffic, with a significant proportion of 65% in 2019.

-Maybe you want to know: Tips to optimize M-commerce performance for SMB.
+→ You may also want to know these tips to optimize M-commerce performance for SMB.

 Despite attracting a significant amount of traffic, mobile sales are still lagging.
 For 2 years consecutively, client data from SaleCycle indicates that mobile spending is $73 less than that of the desktop counterpart.

 “Though mobile commerce has been growing for some years, the gap between mobile traffic and sales suggests that many retailers and websites still need to work on their mobile user experience.” - Graham Charlton, editor-in-chief at SaleCycle.

 Why M-commerce is on the rise but mobile sales not as high?